mlrun/mlrun/docs/store/artifacts.md

 ## Deleting artifacts

 Artifacts are comprised of two parts: an artifact object that points to the artifact data; and the artifact data (files).
-You delete artifacts from a specific project and choose what you want to delete.
+You can delete artifacts from a specific project and choose what you want to delete.
 You cannot delete artifacts of type: ModelArtifact, DirArtifact, and DatasetArtifact that has more than one file.
 Deleting artifact data is supported for V3IO, Google, Azure, DBFS, Filestore, and S3.